t-kupp/chas-accordion/README.md

 Learning how to think as a web developer is learning how to be an expert in problem solving.
 So whenever you get stuck start with step 1 and continue until problem solved.

 1. Google!
 In English, type in the error message if there is one, search within the language your're using (ie CSS, JavaScript etc).
-2. Ask your code buddies in your Company.
+2. Ask your code buddies.
 3. Ask your fellow students in Slack.
 4. Ask David.
 Please note: we are part of a sharing community - share the answer with your fellows.